39 Caregiver skills for CV

 • Led a team initiative to streamline medication administration, which reduced the average medication delivery by 5 minutes per patient

-• Instructed the nursing team on the new patient care procedures, resulting in a 15% increase in patient satisfaction
+• Instructed the nurse team on the new patient care procedures, resulting in a 15% increase in patient satisfaction

 • Developed a new patient education resource for patients with asthma, leading to a 45% improvement in patient understanding of their treatment plan.